 Ransomware

-Ransomware is one of today’s much discussed type of cyber attacks.
+Ransomware is one of today’s much discussed types of cyber attack.
 Several business models around this attack type emerged during the last years.
 The schema boils down to a threat actor using malware to take control over personal or organizational assets with the aim of demanding ransom.
 That way threat actors seem to successfully target availability and confidentiality of the business values of many organizations around the globe.
-In fact, ENISAs recent threat landscape report on ransomware attacks states that employees’ personal data was included in more than 50% of data stolen in these kind of attacks during the last year [1].
+In fact, ENISAs recent threat landscape report on ransomware attacks states that employees’ personal data was included in more than 50% of data stolen in these kinds of attacks during the last year [1].

-Organizations of Every Size and From all Sectors are Affected
+Organizations of every Size and from all Sectors are Affected

 According to ENISA, Germany ranks #2 and Switzerland ranks #7 when it comes to the countries with the highest number of registered ransomware incidents.
 Heavy industry, information services and government are the top three sectors targeted.